SkylineCommunications/dataminer-docs/connector-help/connector_help/T-Vips_CP541.md

 ### Overview

-This page is the **default page** of the CP541 driver.
+This page is the **default page** of the CP541 connector.
 This means that when the element is opened, by default, this will be the first page it displays.
 The page contains a tree view with the inputs in the system.

 ### Configurations